szczm/raymarching-landscape-explorer/README.md

 To run this tool, you need a working graphics card and need to have LÖVE installed, which is very easy (www.love2d.org).
 This application was tested with LÖVE 11.2 on Ubuntu 18.04 and Windows 10.
 You also need a GPU capable of rendering a fullscreen 3D image realtime - although older cards, while not as performant, are still able to run this tool.

-## How to run
+## How to install/run

-Start this program using the normal way for starting any LÖVE application. **The application may hang up for a few seconds while generating required data.**
+No installation is required, simply clone this repository (or download as a ZIP) and go into the directory, where you should see the scripts.
+Start using the normal way for starting any LÖVE application:

 To run, for example on Linux, enter this command inside the directory containing the source:
 ```